Like a Prayer (album): Composition

 Like a Prayer is an album that bends "classic psychedelic rock with then-current synth-pop sounds".
-It has been noted a pop record with rock and dance elements, with influence from acts from the 1960s and 70s such as the Beatles, Simon & Garfunkel, and Sly and the Family Stone.
-As Madonna's most personal and introspective album up to the time, its lyrics talk, in her own words, about "the influence of Catholicism on my life, and the passion it provokes in me [...]
+It has been described as a pop record with rock and dance elements, with influence from acts from the 1960s and 70s such as the Beatles, Simon & Garfunkel, and Sly and the Family Stone.
+As Madonna's most personal and introspective album up to that point, its lyrics address, in her own words, "the influence of Catholicism on my life, and the passion it provokes in me [...]
 They're about an assimilation of experiences I had in my life and in relationships.
 They're about my mother, my father, and bonds with my family, about the pain of dying, of growing up and letting go".

 Opener "Like a Prayer" is a song about a young woman "so in love with God that it is almost as though he were the male figure in her life".
 It is a pop rock song with elements of gospel music; a choir provides background vocals that heighten the song's spiritual nature, and a rock guitar keeps the music "dark and mysterious".
 The second track, "Express Yourself", is one of the album's two tributes to Sly and the Family Stone.
 It talks about rejecting material pleasures and only accepting the best for oneself; throughout the song, subtexts are employed.
 "Love Song" is a duet with Prince that begins with Madonna asking in French, "I'm ready, are you ready?".
 The track has been compared to the work of Eddie Kendricks and the Temptations; Prince provides "Jimmy Nolen funk guitar[s] and falsetto vocals", singing both in his upper and lower registers.
 Originally titled "State of Matrimony", fourth track "Till Death Do Us Part" is an "autobiographical account of [Madonna's] ill-fated marriage to Penn".
-It is a fast tempo track that expresses the conflict of being in love with someone who doesn't love themselves, and ends with the sound of wah-wah guitars and broken glass.
+It is a fast tempo track that expresses the conflict of being in love with someone who does not love themselves, and ends with the sound of wah-wah guitars and broken glass.